For the first time, with the support of the University of Wuppertal,

-the Kurt Gödel Circle of Friends Berlin will present the
+the Kurt Gödel Circle of Friends Berlin presented the

 Kurt Gödel Award 2019

 to promote anti-reductionist knowledge in the natural sciences and humanities.

 The 1st prize of 10,000 €

 The jury precedes its decision with the following note:

 The selected articles discuss the competition question from different perspectives and in different ways.
 They offer valuable suggestions for further complex discussions on the topic.
 When reviewing the entries submitted the Prize Committee attributed great importance to this aspect.
 For that matter it explicitly emphasizes that the awarding of a prize to a contribution does not imply any appraisal of the irrefutability of the claims and statements made in it.

 All essays are copyright protected and may only be used with the permission of the respective authors.
 Only for these three essays do we have the copyrights for the internet.
 If you want to contact other authors of the essays in the shortlist, you have to write to us, we will then forward this request to the respective authors, who can then decide whether they want to contact you and reply.

 The announcement of the competition with the conditions of participation can be found here.

 The decisions of the jury of the Kurt Gödel Prize are final.
 Legal recourse is excluded.